Looking for the best day trips from Nottingham for an adventure out? We’ve rounded up the best Nottingham day trips for you to explore the area.

 5. Go on a Leicester tour

 On the outskirts of Leicester, you’ll find Bradgate Park.
 You can cover this as a separate outing as you will need time to explore the 830 acres of parkland.
-It will take around 40 minutes to reach this natural space where deer and peacocks roam freely.
+From Leicester city, It will take around 40 minutes to reach this natural space, where deer and peacocks roam freely.
 The rugged hills and rocky ridges increase the thrill.
-Walk on the winding roads, discovering the ruins of Bradgate Hall and St. John’s Tower.
+Walk on the winding roads, discovering the ruins of Saint John’s Tower and the 16th-century Bradgate Hall.

 6. Biddulph Grange Country Park and Garden